Pancreatectomy: Types of Pancreatic Surgery

 A distal pancreatectomy is removal of the body and/or tail of the pancreas.
 It is considered the standard procedure for cancer lesions found in the body or tail of the pancreas.
 The surgery is considered safe, with low morbidity and mortality, with the exception of in the case of pancreatic adenocarcinomas, a type of cancer that has a poor prognosis.
 Both open and laparoscopic techniques have been used for this type of surgery.
 Robot-assisted pancreatectomy also offers benefits in the morbidity and mortality.

 A segmental pancreatectomy is used to remove part of the pancreas so that there is not an excess of loss of pancreatic tissue.
-It is used in instances pf benign or low-grade tumors of the pancreatic neck and body.
-A study by Du et. al. published in 2013 showed decreased intraoperative hemorrhage and risk of post-operative diabetes, however, there was an increase in pancreatic fistula rate in patients that underwent a middle segmental pancreatectomy.
+It is used in instances of benign or low-grade tumors of the pancreatic neck and body.
+A study by Du et al. published in 2013 showed decreased intraoperative hemorrhage and risk of post-operative diabetes, however, there was an increase in pancreatic fistula rate in patients that underwent a middle segmental pancreatectomy.

 A total pancreatectomy is the complete removal of the pancreas.
 It is a surgery used to remove the entire pancreas for issues such as chronic pancreatitis or advanced pancreatic cancers if non-surgical techniques do not work.
 This surgery is known to have disadvantages, however, over the years, surgical techniques as well as the surgical outcomes have improved.
 Total removal of the pancreas can lead to an insufficiency of hormones produced.

 In total pancreatectomy, the gallbladder, distal stomach, a portion of the small intestine, associated lymph nodes and in certain cases the spleen are removed in addition to the entire pancreas.

 TP-IAT (total pancreatectomy with islet autotransplantation) has also gained respectable traction within the medical community.
 These procedures are used in the management of several conditions involving the pancreas, such as benign pancreatic tumors, pancreatic cancer, and pancreatitis.
 TP-IAT is used to prevent post-operative diabetes and the subsequent complications.
 The islet cells are isolated from the explanted pancreas into the portal vein in order to help mitigate the loss of endocrine function following total pancreatectomy.